spicyGrape/spicyGrape/README.md

-  //这些东西以后再来填吧
 - 👋 Hi, I’m @spicyGrape
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learing and Computational Neuroscience
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the course cs61a
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Email me at li.private0@gmail.com

 <!---
 spicyGrape/spicyGrape is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.